isabelfulcher/global_covid19_response/README.md

     ## [1] "Overdispersion detected for Facility K. Negative binomial will be used."
     ## [1] "Overdispersion detected for Facility Q. Negative binomial will be used."

-The dataframe *facility.list* combines the results for each facility.
+The dataframe *facility.results* combines the results for each facility with the *site* variable linking to the correct facility.

     head(facility.results)